Onattukara

-Odanad (Malayalam: ōṭānāṭŭ, also known as Onattukara, Onad, Kayamkulam, Kallikoilon and Chirava Svaroopam) was a feudal state in late medieval Kerala.
-It was established in the 11th century, and disestablished in 1746 when it became part of Travancore after Venad King Marthanda Varma's northern expedition.
+Odanad (Malayalam: ōṭānāṭŭ, also known as Onattukara,Kayamkulam, Onad, Kallikoilon and Chirava Svaroopam) was a feudal state in late medieval Kerala.

+It was established in the 11th century, and disestablished in 1746 when it became part of Travancore Kingdom after the King Marthanda Varma's northern expedition.
 The last king of Odanad was King Kotha Varma.
 At the time of its dissolution, it was composed of the present-day taluks of Mavelikkara, Karthikapally, Chenganur in the Alappuzha district and Karunagapally in the Kollam district.
-In the 15th century, the capital of Odanad was moved from Kandiyoor-Muttom, Mavelikkara to Eruva and Krishnapuram, near Kayamkulam, which led to the state being called Kayamkulam.
+Another name of onattukara is kayamkulam.
+In the 15th century, the capital of Odanad was moved from Kandiyoor-Muttom to Eruva and Krishnapuram in Kayamkulam, which led to the state being called Kayamkulam.
 After this shift, Kayamkulam became the commercial centre of Odanad, while Mavelikkara remained its cultural centre.
 Odanad was controlled by Nair lords, among whom the ruler of Kayamkulam was the most prominent.

-Today, the region is better known as Onattukara, the name used for one of the many revenue villages included in the Mavelikkara taluk.
-The Sri Krishna Swamy Temple in Eruva, located two kilometres north of Kayamkulam, is one of the prominent establishments in Onattukara.

 Etymology

 The word Odanad is a transliteration of the Malayalam word ഓടനാട്, ōṭānāṭŭ, which is a portmanteau of ഓടം, ōṭām meaning boat, and നാട്, nāṭŭ, meaning land, so Odanad means the land of boats.
 An alternative hypothesis is that the first part of the word derives from ഓടമുള, ōṭāmuḷa, meaning bamboo, and that Odanad means the land of bamboo.
 Kerala Varma Valiya Koil Thampuran's Sanskrit work Mayura Sandesam describes Odanad as the land of vines.

-Mavelikkara, the capital of Odanad, is associated with Maveli, the central figure in the festival of Onam.
+Kayamkulam is the capital of Odanad, the central figure in the festival of Onam.
 The state was hence known as Onattukara (ഓണാട്ടുകര, ōṇāṭṭukara), which translates to the land of Onam.

 The state was metonymically referred to as Kayamkulam after the capital was moved to the city of Kayamkulam.

 History

 11th – 14th century

-Copper plate inscriptions in Thiruvalla, dated to the 11th century, mention Odanad and Mattom, then its capital.
-These inscriptions, along with the Unnuneeli Sandesam, also note the significance of Chennithala whips in Odanad.

-Most of the records of the rulers of Odanad come from the temple records of the Kandiyoor Sree Mahadeva Temple.
+The history of Onattukara (Odanad) during the medieval period is documented through epigraphical records and literary works.
+The Thiruvalla copper plates (dated to the 11th century CE) contain references to Odanad and its early capital, Mattom.